Most people have insurance policies to protect themselves should something go wrong, then when something does, they’re afraid to use it!

 Large-scale storms with wide-spread damage attract contractors who know that reputable businesses are overwhelmed.
 That’s when these vultures show up at your door making promises and telling lies.

-Storm chasers do what their name describes – they chase storms around hawking their roofing services.
+Storm chasers do what their name describes – they chase storms around from area to area, hawking their roofing services.
 While some companies are legitimate and may do great work, how responsive will out-of-town roofers be if you have a problem later?
 Look for a local phone number and address on business cards, truck signs, and on their website.

 Many of these storm chasers are unscrupulous.
 Preying on the elderly or uninformed with aggressive sales tactics and inflated charges.
 Some ask for cash up front and disappear, while others create fake damage in hopes of getting insurance to approve.
 Stay away from these companies!